 Mind Reader Mode "Knowing" what someone is thinking She didn't laugh at my joke.
 She must hate my sense of humor. → Maybe she didn't like that joke or she's heard it before.
 Maybe she just has a different sense of humor from mine.
-Ignoring the Positive Mode When only bad things seem to matter It doesn't matter that I got chosen for a part in the play.
-I didn't get the lead role.
-I didn't get the lead in the play - AND - I was the first choice for the role I did get.
-Fortune Teller Mode Predicting the worst future outcome I haven't made any friends yet.
-I won't in high school, or college, or ever. → Right now, I'm still working on making friends.
-I'm going to keep trying.
-All My Fault Mode Being sure something is your fault My teacher punished the whole class, but it's probably because I interrupted him. → Punishing the whole class for just your behavior would be really unfair.
-It was probably because of multiple students.
-I Should / I Must Mode Rigid rules about what you have to do d rules about what you available.
-I can't miss anything.
-Everybody misses things sometimes.
+Ignoring the Positive Mode When only bad things seem to matter It doesn't matter that I was chosen for the new project.
+I'm not the team lead. → I wasn't chosen for the team lead - AND - I was chosen to be on the project and it was competitive.
+Fortune Teller Mode Predicting the worst future outcome I haven't dated anyone in so long.
+I'll If I want to date someone, I can put myself out there.
+I'll keep trying.
+All My Fault Mode Being sure something is your fault I was polite, but he was so mad when I said no. Maybe I should have been nicer. → His feelings are his responsibility.
+Being polite but firm is totally okay.
+I Should / I Must Mode Rigid rules about what you have to do To be a good friend, I always have to be available.
+I can't miss anything. → Everybody misses things sometimes.
 That doesn't mean you're a bad friend, just human!
-All or Nothing Mode Black and white; no room for gray My classmate got detention.
+All or Nothing Mode Black and white; no room for gray My coworker got written up at work.
 He must be a really bad person. → Maybe he was just having a bad day.
-Maybe good kids can make mistakes.
-Maybe the teacher was being unfair.
+Maybe people make mistakes.
+Maybe management was being unfair.